jabney/contingent/README.md

 ### `pick`

 Pick _n_ values from an array at random.
+Will not produce duplicates.

 Signature: